wangyh1949/wangyh1949.github.io/index.md

 ---

 ## About Me

-Hi, I'm Yu-Huan Wang, a Ph.D. candidate in Physics at the University of Illinois Urbana-Champaign, working with [Prof. Sangjin Kim](https://physics.illinois.edu/people/directory/profile/sangjin).
+Hi, I'm a Ph.D. candidate in Physics at the University of Illinois Urbana-Champaign, working with [Prof. Sangjin Kim](https://physics.illinois.edu/people/directory/profile/sangjin).
 My research focuses on exploring the spatiotemporal dynamics of DNA loci and proteins in living bacterial cells using single-particle tracking and super-resolution imaging.
 Learn more about our work at the [Kim Lab Website](https://www.sjkimlab.org/).

 ## Research Interests

 - **Single-Molecule Biophysics**
 - **Super-Resolution Fluorescence Microscopy**
-- **Regulation of Gene Expression**
+- **Chromosome Organization and Dynamics**

+## News

+- **[Nov.
+2025]** I was selected as a recepient of 2026 BPS Graduate Travel Award.
+This is my first time attending BPS.
+Excited~
+- **[Nov.
+2025]** Our paper about RNase E was published on eLife!
+Congrats Laura!
+This is the first project I worked on in my PhD.
+- **[Oct.
+2025]** Our paper about MSD fitting was published on JCP!
+Congrats Aishani!
+We used non-linear MSD fitting for acurrate estimation of diffusion parameters.
+- **[May.
+2025]** I was selected as one of the Mavis Future Faculty Fellows (MF3) for the 2025-2026 academic year.
+- **[April.
+2025]** I was awarded the geed grant from QCB.
+This funding will support me to investigate the spatiotemporal dynamics of lambda phage DNA circularization in E. coli cells and examine its role in phage infection outcomes.
+Congrats to my collaborator Wenqing & Ayesha as well!
+- **[Nov.
+2024]** I passed the preliminary exam of the PhD program.
+Let's go~

+{% include_relative _includes/publications.md %}

 ## Education

 - **University of Illinois Urbana-Champaign (UIUC)** 	[2020-Present]
   - PhD in Physics
 - **Southern University of Science and Technology (SUSTech)** 	[2016-2020]